 PUBLIC SQUIRREL ANNOUNCEMENT

-Even though it’s cold outside, squirrels are breeding, and some squirrels are pregnant.
-(Yes, you have read this correctly.)
+Eastern Gray Squirrels typically have two litters per year, in March and August, sometimes three!
 We have received neonatal Eastern Gray Squirrels at Wild Care as early as Feb.
-10th one year, though most of our squirrel babies arrive in March.
+10th one year, though most of our squirrel babies from the first litter of the year arrive in March.

 PLEASE HELP US TO REDUCE THE NUMBER OF ORPHANED SQUIRRELS THIS SEASON, by following these simple steps:

-May your January be squirrely, and squirrel free.
+May your year be squirrely, and squirrel free!

 Executive Director, Stephanie ~